Jaycobson/outreachy-contributions/README.md

 - matplotlib
 - seaborn
 - jupyter
+- shap
+- imblearn

 ## 📈 **Dataset Acquisition**
 ```bash
 # To download it, run:
 python scripts/download_data.py --dataset BBB_Martins
 ```
 You need to specify the dataset you want to download, the default on the CLI is BBB_Martins.
-If you need to download another kind of data, kindly specify the dataset name.
+If you need to download another kind of data in ADME, kindly specify the dataset name.

 This script:
 - Downloads the BBB_Martins dataset from TDC